-Vision Zero is a strategy to eliminate all traffic fatalities and severe injuries while increasing safe, healthy, equitable mobility for all.
+Vision Zero is a strategy to eliminate all traffic fatalities and severe injuries while increasing safe and healthy transportation.
 First implemented in Sweden in the 1990s, Vision Zero is being prioritized across Europe and many cities in the United States.

 The TPA Governing Board adopted targets of zero traffic-related fatalities and serious injuries first in February 2018 and has annually renewed this commitment in subsequent years.
 This concept, known as “Vision Zero,” promotes a culture of safety grounded in six key principles: